 - Express a little milk onto your nipples after nursing.
 Your milk has healing properties to relieve soreness.

 - There are a variety of creams and ointments that can be used for help healing.
-For example, place a small pea-sized portion of ultrapure modified lanolin between clean fingertips and apply to the nipple and areola.
+For example, place a small pea-sized portion of ultrapure modified lanolin or coconut oil between clean fingertips and apply to the nipple and areola.
 Gently pat it on: do not rub it in.
 It does not need to be removed before feedings.
 This provides a moisture barrier that will slow down the loss of internal moisture, which is vital to healthy, supple skin; eases discomfort; and promotes healing without scab formation.
 This process is known as “moist wound healing.”

 - Gel pads may provide relief from soreness and promote healing.
 Note: Lanolin or gel pads are not recommended if you have thrush.

 - Be aware that your bra or clothing may cause further discomfort while healing.
 If that is the case, breast shells with large openings may help.